ian-mcdowell/TiltedTabView/README.md

 ## Usage
 The main class in this library is the `TiltedTabViewController`.
 It is a subclass of `UICollectionViewController`, that contains a custom collection view and layout.

-To get started, you can either:
+To get started, create a view controller that subclasses `TiltedTabViewController`
-- Subclass `TiltedTabViewController`, and add your data providing implementations there.
-- Instantiate a `TiltedTabViewController`, and add it as a child to your view controller.

 The `TiltedTabViewController` has data source and delegate properties, similar to those of a UICollectionView.